kethakav/rainmeter-editor-releases/README.md

 ## Report Bugs and Request Features

-If you encounter any bugs or have ideas for new features, please use the following templates to file your reports:
+If you encounter any bugs or have ideas for new features, please use the following templates in the new repository:
 - [Report a Bug](https://github.com/kethakav/rainmeter-editor/issues/new?template=bug_report.yml)
 - [Request a Feature](https://github.com/kethakav/rainmeter-editor/issues/new?template=feature_request.yml)